rage/programming-20/data/part-2/4-methods.md

 <!-- Metodit kirjoitetaan ohjelmarunkoon `main`:in aaltosulkeiden ulkopuolelle mutta kuitenkin "uloimmaisten" aaltosulkeiden sisäpuolelle, joko mainin ylä- tai alapuolelle. -->

-In the code boilerplate, methods are written outside of the curly braces of the `main`, yet inside out the "outermost" curly braces.
-They can be located above or below the main.
+In the code boilerplate, methods are written outside of the curly braces of `main`, yet within the "outermost" curly braces.
+They can be located either above or below `main`.

 <!-- ```java
 import java.util.Scanner;